3 min read

 Pricing Changes After July 1, 2026

-After July 1, 2026:
+Price After July 1, 2026

 When Office 365 E3 is the Better Choice

-• Large mailbox storage requirements
+• Large mailbox storage is a requirement

-• Advanced compliance needs
+• Advanced compliance needs drive the decision

 How to Decide Between Business Premium and Office 365 E3